Types of Freshwater Aquarium Snails?

 They help clean the aquarium and the live plants that you have in the aquarium.

-They are eating all the things that you would normally need to clean, like old fish food, debris and dead fish.
-But, this doesn’t mean that you should just put in any snail into your aquarium.
+They are eating all the things that you would normally need to clean, like old fish food, debris, and dead fish.
+But, this doesn’t mean that you should just put any snail into your aquarium.